 Australia has a reciprocal healthcare agreement with the Netherlands, meaning travellers from the Netherlands to Australia can receive some essential and urgent medical treatments.
 This is not intended to replace the need for private medical insurance, and travellers should still ensure they are adequately insured.

-For more information, please contact the Department of Human Services in Australia.
+For more information, please contact the Services Australia in Australia.

 Marriage in Australia

 Visiting foreign nationals can marry in Australia provided the necessary arrangements have been made beforehand.
 There is no residential qualification and there is no requirement for Australian citizenship or residence.